 One of the most popular American side dishes is the good old mashed potatoes.
-It can be as simple as your regular boiled potatoes with butter, milk, salt, and pepper or the garlic-herbed ones, either pair really well with meat or vegetables.
+It can be as simple as your regular boiled potatoes with butter, milk, salt, and pepper, or a slightly more flavorful garlic-herbed ones.
+You can even dress them up in quite a variety of ways with some spices for mashed potatoes, and of course everything pairs really well with meat and vegetables.

 Mashed potatoes are really easy to make, no doubt about that, but when you’re working with the simplest and basic ingredients, everything counts.
 So, nailing for example the spices for mashed potatoes can seal the deal and earn you that thumbs up approval.

 But first things first, choosing the right potatoes.
 You want to go for the starchy ones, and since there are a lot of different types of potatoes, one may think it’s going to be a challenge.
 Well, not really, you just have to try one or two types and you’re more likely to find the best one for your preferred kind of mashed potato.

 For one, russet or Idaho potatoes are usually used because it falls apart easily when cooked.
 It also absorbs cream and butter quite well which results in light and fluffy mashed potato.
 Yukon golds on the other hand may not mash up quite as well but it has a rich texture and subtle creaminess.
 It also has that lovely golden color.

 You can try working on these two potatoes separately and see how it turns out and measures to your liking.
 You can also try using both, fifty-fifty, that way you can get the natural creaminess and color of Yukon Golds and still get that extra-lightness and fluffiness from Russets.

 Now, when boiling your potatoes.
 It’s best to add them while the water is not boiling yet so that they cook evenly.
 It’s better to leave them unpeeled and whole as well so that they absorb less water while it’s cooking.
 If you want, you can also try baking them.